The Country of the Blind: Plot summary

 Nuñez is assigned to work for a villager named Yacob.
 He becomes attracted to Yacob's youngest daughter, Medina-Saroté.
 Nuñez and Medina-Saroté soon fall in love, and having won her confidence, Nuñez slowly starts trying to explain sight to her.
 Medina-Saroté, however, simply dismisses it as his imagination.
 When Nuñez asks for her hand in marriage, he is turned down by the village elders on account of his "unstable" obsession with "sight".
 The village doctor suggests that Nuñez's eyes be removed, claiming that they are diseased and are "greatly distended" and because of this "his brain is in a state of constant irritation and distraction."
 Nuñez reluctantly consents to the operation because of his love for Medina-Saroté.
 However, at sunrise on the day of the operation, while all the villagers are asleep, Nuñez, the failed King of the Blind, sets off for the mountains (without provisions or equipment), hoping to find a passage to the outside world, and escape the valley.

-In the original story, Nuñez climbs high into the surrounding mountains until night falls, and he rests, weak with cuts and bruises, but happy that he has escaped the valley.
-His fate is not revealed.
+In the original story, Nuñez climbs high into the surrounding mountains until night falls.
+Upon sunset "...he was not longer climbing, but he was far and high.
+His clothes were torn, his limbs were bloodstained, he was bruised in many places, but he lay as if he were at his ease, and there was a smile on his face. [...] he heeded these things no longer, but lay quite still there, smiling as if he were content now merely to have escaped from the valley of the Blind, in which he had thought to be King.
+And the glow of the sunset passed, and the night came, and still he lay there, under the cold, clear stars."

 In the revised and expanded 1939 version of the story, Nuñez sees from a distance that there is about to be a rock slide.
 He attempts to warn the villagers, but again they scoff at his "imagined" sight.
 He flees the valley during the slide, taking Medina-Saroté with him.